Skip to content

 Constructors

-WARNING The Consulo may instantiate a Configurable implementation on a background thread, so creating Swing components in a constructor can degrade UI responsiveness.
+The Consulo may instantiate a Configurable implementation on a background thread, so creating Swing components in a constructor can degrade UI responsiveness.

 Consulo Interactions with Configurable